tf2-automatic/tf2-automatic/apps/bptf-manager/README.md

 - Ability to prioritize listings to be created before other listings
 - Prioritizes updating listings over creating new listings to ensure listings are up to date
 - Periodically gets listings from backpack.tf and ensures that they match the desired listings
+- Handles listing errors when creating listings and retries if possible
 - Repeatedly requests inventories to be refreshed until they are
 - Uses the newest backpack.tf APIs